tangjm/data-engineering-notes/public/Talend/basics/basics.md

 ### Error handling {#error-handling}

-Die-on error - stops the Job when an error is encountered in the component Triggers - tranfer control based on subjob and component status Kill a job - use the tKill component to kill a job when a specified condition is met Warning - use the tWarn in the same way as you would use a tKill, but you get a warning message instead of killing the job. log4jlevel - configure which messages to log to the console
+Die-on error - stops the Job when an error is encountered in the component Triggers - transfer control based on subjob and component status Kill a job - use the tDie component to kill a job when a specified condition is met Warning - use the tWarn in the same way as you would use a tDie, but you get a warning message instead of killing the job. log4jlevel - configure which messages to log to the console

 ![kill a job](images/kill_a_job.png)